 Instead of react → create.

-Wonder no more, people do eat that.
+Wonder no more, my friend, people do eat that.
 It wasn’t ordered by mistake.
 It doesn’t sit on the shelf as a result of some strange circumstance.
 People buy it.
-It gets fixed with whomever’s recipe… and they love it and their family loves it.
+It gets fixed in whomever’s recipe… and they love it and their family loves it.

-The lesson here is, who am I to say weirdo vegetable.
+The lesson here is, who am I to say anything is a weirdo.
 Somebody loves that weirdo!
 It’s there for everybody, even you and me.

 Wouldn’t it be something to have friends or family over and everyone shared a new food.
 Maybe a dish you’ve always wanted to try or maybe a weirdo sparked some curiosity.
 I mean it all can’t be bad, right?
-I’m sure there will be winners and losers.
-There always are anyway.
-So why not have fun with it?
+I’m sure there will be winners and losers, but there always are anyway, so why not have fun with it?
 Create a buzz, some excitement.
 Spark some interest.
 Have fun and laugh.

-Would be a great addition to a wine tasting.
-Some bring wine and some bring food.
-Then you don’t get hammered… idk, just thinking.
+Would be a great addition to a wine tasting gettogether.
+Some bring wine and some bring food, just saying.

 Most importantly ~ Memories will be made.